havekes/vue3-heroicons/README.md

 # Vue 3 Heroicons components

+## Update 2021-05-08

+Upstream (https://github.com/tailwindlabs/heroicons) has now a Vue component library.
+I'm archiving this repo in favor of the official library.

 Heroicons components for Vue 3 with TypeScript typings.

 Version of this package will follow the Heroicons versions.